rustfoundation/foundation.rust-lang.org/news/2022-04-11-member-spotlight-tangram.md

 ## Tell us about Tangram Vision.
 What do you do and who do you serve?

 Tangram Vision is a Perception DevOps company for robotics, AV, drones, and perception-enabled systems.
-The idea behind Tangram Vision came from our frustration of needing to build the same perception stack&nbsp;*yet again* at every company we worked with.
+The idea behind Tangram Vision came from our frustration of needing to build the same perception stack *yet again* at every company we worked with.
 So, we decided to build the perception stack we always wished we had, in order to save everyone else the trouble\!

 The Tangram Vision Platform takes care of complex perception tasks like sensor fusion, calibration, and diagnostics so companies can deploy autonomy with confidence, all built on a scalable data backend that allows them to track, optimize, and analyze every sensor in their fleet.
 If this sounds like you, you can [sign up for early access here](https://hub.tangramvision.com/).